Leaving Las Vegas (song): Music video

 The song was accompanied by Crow's first ever promotional video.
 It was directed by David Hogan, who also shot her video for "All I Wanna Do".
 The 1993 video shows Crow performing the song with her guitar in the dark, with only some parts of her face lit up.
 Other scenes include famous Vegas images such as dancers and Elvis Presley lookalikes walking on a highway, "leaving Las Vegas", and Peter Berg driving with Crow in the passenger seat of his convertible.
 The video uses an edited version of the song.
+It won an award in the category for Adult Contemporary at the 1994 Music Video Production Awards in Los Angeles.